puppetlabs/device_manager/README.md

 This parameter is optional, with a default of false.

-Setting `run_via_cron` to true will create a Cron resource that executes `puppet device` for all devices on the Puppet agent.
-On versions of Puppet (Puppet 5.x.x or higher) that support `puppet device --target`, setting `run_via_cron` to true will create a Cron resource for each device that executes `puppet device --target` on the Puppet agent.
-This provides the equivalent of `runinterval=60` for devices.
+Setting `run_via_cron` to true will create a Cron resource for the device that executes `puppet device --target` on the Puppet agent.
+On older versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, setting `run_via_cron` to true will instead create one Cron resource that executes `puppet device` for all devices on the Puppet agent.

-To Do: Implement with a configurable schedule, currently hard-coded as `minute=>45`.
+To Do: Implement with a configurable schedule, currently hard-coded as `minute => 45`.

 ### run_via_exec